HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="number-of-kb-by-percentile.png",
+  caption="Page weight",
-  caption="Number of kilobytes by percentile", description="A column chart showing that on the 90th percentile web pages weight nearly 8 MB on desktop and right above 7 MB on mobile.
+  description="A column chart showing that on the 90th percentile web pages weight nearly 8 MB on desktop and right above 7 MB on mobile.
 On the 75th percentile the web pages get over 4 MB on desktop and around 3.5 MB on mobile, on the 50th percentile we found web pages weight a bit more than 2.5 MB on desktop and a bit less than 2 MB on mobile, on the 25th percentile it's over 1 MB on desktop and a bit less than 1 MB on mobile.
 Finally, on the 10th percentile we see pages weight a bit more than 0.5 MB on desktop and a bit less than 0.5 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=188541594&format=interactive", sheets_gid="997244814", sql_file="page_byte_pre_type.sql"
 ) }}

 Page weight represents the amount of data transferred to access the web page (based only on HTTP requests).
 It is recommended that this metric be kept as low as possible to ensure a fast load and good user experience for all users.
 On the 90th percentile, the average mobile site weighs around 7.2 MB, while desktop ones are around 8 MB.
-The good news is that these numbers are slightly lower than the ones in <a hreflang="en" href="../2022/sustainability#page-weight">the 2022 Almanac</a>.
+The good news is that these numbers are slightly lower than the ones in [page weight should be kept below 1MB, ideally around 500KB](./../2022/sustainability#page-weight">the 2022 Almanac</a>.
 The bad news is that these numbers are still way too high.
-When we talk about sustainability, we usually touch upon inclusion, and to make sure the majority of Internet users can access the page and have a decent user experience, <a hreflang="en" href="https://infrequently.org/2021/03/the-performance-inequality-gap/">page weight should be kept below 1MB, ideally around 500KB</a>.
+When we talk about sustainability, we usually touch upon inclusion, and to make sure the majority of Internet users can access the page and have a decent user experience, <a hreflang="en" href="https://infrequently.org/2021/03/the-performance-inequality-gap/).

 It is also important to emphasize that these numbers are coming for a so-called lab test, meaning that pages were accessed via script and not real users.
 With many websites these days implementing lazy loading strategies (request and load assets once they are needed, through native lazy-loading for images and iframes or progressive hydration for dynamic components), as well as loading and processing extra scripts once the user has given consent for it (and the script does not include any user interaction emulation), average page weight is sure to be an even bigger number.